shimaabr/mpc_ml_controller/README.md

     end
 ```

-Because the cost function changes, I used a separate Simulink model to compute the cost function for this new formulation.
+Because the cost function changes, I used a separate Simulink model to compute the cost function for this new formulation in `simulinknorm1.slx`.
 the result of it while R=Q=.1 and N=10 and
 delta_a_max = 15*pi/180;% 0.262 rad
 delta_r_max = 30*pi/180;% 0.524 rad